seekhealing/seekhealing.github.io/_sections/events/watm-festival/2020-06-13-1230-multi-instrument-sound-healing.md

 start-time: '12:30'
 end-time: '13:30'
 link: https://zoom.us/j/8285470222 # SH Team Room
+tagline: Melt into a soundscape of gongs, crystal bowls, handpan, didgeridoo, monochord, and other powerful instruments.
+These sounds help to relax, and open up to a greater perspective, inviting subtle shifts and healing to happen spontaneously.
 ---

 Melt into a soundscape of gongs, crystal bowls, handpan, didgeridoo, monochord, and other powerful instruments.
 These sounds help to relax, and open up to a greater perspective, inviting subtle shifts and healing to happen spontaneously.
 Billy Zanski of Skinny Beats Sound Shop will be hosting this 60 minute special sound meditation.